alex-lee/gradus-ad-vim/README.md

 ## vim or neovim?

 For basic use, both vim and neovim are very similar.
 It is worth mastering the functionality common to both.
-For more advanced usage, these days I prefer neovim.
+For more advanced usage (plugins, LSP integration), these days I prefer neovim.

 In this repository, I use "vim" to refer to either editor.